maheshwarir2128-commits/Comfortnet__/README.md

 👉 **[Open ComfortNet Live Demo] https://comfortnet-znen.vercel.app/

 ## 🎯 Problem

-Connected infrastructure can generate large amounts of telemetry, but raw sensor data alone does not provide actionable insight.
+Lack of trees and increasing deforestation just for human need and greed Connected infrastructure can generate large amounts of telemetry, but raw sensor data alone does not provide actionable insight.

 Operators need to know:
+-How shall i protect the tree?
 - What is happening now?
 - Is the infrastructure operating normally?
 - Is a component approaching an abnormal condition?